iotaledger/tips/text/0020-bech32-address-format/0020-bech32-address-format.md

 - The **human-readable part** (HRP), which conveys the IOTA protocol and distinguishes between Mainnet (the IOTA token) and Testnet (testing version):
    -  `iota` is the human-readable part for Mainnet addresses
-   -  `atio` is the human-readable part for Testnet addresses
+   -  `atoi` is the human-readable part for Testnet addresses
 - The **separator**, which is always `1`.
 - The **data part**, which consists of the Base32 encoded serialized address and the 6-character checksum.